burtlo/topics-in-ruby/section_01.md

 Here we are defining a new `capitalize` method which accepts our hash of named parameters; defaulting when no parameters are specified.
 We want to use `#define_method` here because the variable `capitalize_method` is still in scope allowing us to reference it.
-Allowing us to do the following:
+Producing the following:

 ```ruby
 class String